 Can vegan's get buff?
 What do Italian bodybuilding champion Massimo Brunaccioni and international bodybuilder Nimai Delgado have in common?
 They are prime examples of vegan athletes who show that an animal diet is not at all necessary to be at the top of your game!
 If the question on your mind is 'Can i get ripped on a vegan diet', keep reading.

-For the individuals who are simply hoping to tighten up and look aftermusclebuilding, a vegan diet can aid you perfectly as well.
-This article covers the top 21 reasons why you are notgainingmuscleson a vegan diet.
+For the individuals who are simply hoping to tighten up and look after gaining muscle on a vegetarian or vegan diet.
+This article covers the top 21 reasons why you are not gainingmuscles on a vegan diet.

 Let's dive right in!!